nealcaren/fightordie/_sources/Volumes/14/02/migration_of_negroes.md

 A second economic cause was the cutting off of immigration from Europe to the North and the consequently wide-spread demand for common labor.
 The U.S. Dpartment of Labor writes:

- > "A representative of this department has made an investigation in regard thereto, but a report has not been printed for general distribution.
+ > A representative of this department has made an investigation in regard thereto, but a report has not been printed for general distribution.
 It may be stated, however, that most of the help imported from the South has been employed by railroad companies, packing houses, foundries, factories, automobile plants, in the northern States as far west as Nebraska.
 At the present time the U. S. Employment Service is not co-operating in the direction of Negro help to the north."

 The third reason has been outbreaks of mob. violence in northern and southwestern Georgia and in western South Carolina.